Aboriginal title in the Marshall Court: United States v. Percheman (1833)

 Marshall interpreted the provision of the Florida land act requiring Spanish grants to be filed within one year narrowly.
-Marshall stated: “It is impossible to suppose, that Congress intended to forfeit real titles, not exhibited to their commissioners within so short a period.”
+Marshall stated: "It is impossible to suppose, that Congress intended to forfeit real titles, not exhibited to their commissioners within so short a period."
 He interpreted this provision to mean only that the commissioners could not grant title after one year, not that the property rights held by virtue of the Spanish grants were void.

 Mitchel v.
 United States (1835)

 Mitchel v.
 United States (1835), authored by Justice Henry Baldwin, was the last Marshall Court opinion on aboriginal title.
 At issue was 1,200,00 acres of land in Florida alienated to the Spanish crown in 1804 and 1806, and then granted to private parties.
 Baldwin, for a unanimous court, upheld those transactions.
 Noting that the Royal Proclamation of 1763 applied while Florida was under British rule from 1763 to 1783, Baldwin held that Spanish law (which he perceived to be materially the same as British law in this respect) governed the extinguishment of aboriginal title when the territory reverted to Spanish rule from 1783 to 1821.
+Placing Mitchel within the larger body of the Marshall Court's decisions regarding aboriginal title has proven difficult, with some legal scholars contending that Mitchel was an "implicit repudiation" of the doctrine of discovery outlined by M'Intosh and others arguing that the decision "endorsed and applied the Johnson discovery rule."